adrianwedd/adrianwedd.github.io/README.md

 - `.github/workflows/` – CI configuration for building and deploying the site
 - `docs/` – Additional architecture and script documentation

+## Project Architecture

+For an overview of the automation pipeline see [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md).

 ## Environment Variables

 The CI pipeline expects several secrets configured under **GitHub repository settings → Secrets**: